Lizoug/Outfit-Recommender/frontend/streamlit/readme.md

 Here's how you run the app locally from your PC:

 ***
-Please follow it step by step otherwise it wont work the way its intended to Before running the code, please make sure you have fulfilled the requirements.
+Before running the code, please make sure you have fulfilled the requirements.
 ***
 1. Python packages<br>